-“THE MISSISSIPPI WRITERS TRAIL NOT ONLY CELEBRATES AND IMMORTALIZES THE STATE’S VAST CONTRIBUTIONS TO THE LITERARY WORLD, BUT ALSO DRAWS SO MANY TO OUR STATE WHO ARE WANTING TO SEE WHERE SOME OF THE MOST INFLUENTIAL AMERICAN WRITERS WERE INSPIRED TO WRITER THEIR MASTERPIECES.”
+“THE MISSISSIPPI WRITERS TRAIL NOT ONLY CELEBRATES AND IMMORTALIZES THE STATE’S VAST CONTRIBUTIONS TO THE LITERARY WORLD, BUT ALSO DRAWS SO MANY TO OUR STATE WHO ARE WANTING TO SEE WHERE SOME OF THE MOST INFLUENTIAL AMERICAN WRITERS WERE INSPIRED TO WRITE THEIR MASTERPIECES.”

 -VISIT MISSISSIPPI DIRECTOR CRAIG RAY

-Welty’s marker, and those that follow, will be made of cast aluminum and shaped like an open book.
 The markers will provide biographical information, including birthplace, home, gravesite, museum or literary locale.
 Ensuing markers will span the state and honor other Mississippians who have contributed to the state's literary legacy.

 To ensure the quality and accurate representation of each marker and its honoree, the Writer’s Trail Advisory Committee relies on a group of literary scholars selected by the committee to make recommendations as to the selection of writers to be honored with a marker and the location of the marker.
 Scholars also make recommendations for the prioritization of markers to be completed within each available funding phase.